 By heightening access to zero-waste stations and waste reduction information and by participating in RecycleMania, Naropa hopes to more fully engage the entire university community in sustainability efforts.
 With zero-waste stations installed in high-traffic areas on campus, Naropa also aims to inspire visitors from outside of the Naropa community to commit to sustainable practices.
 Other initiatives Naropa has taken to promote sustainability are the formation of the Naropa Sustainability Council, and special events such as Campus Sustainability Day, and Earth Day celebrations.

 While campuses across the country are becoming more competitive about environmentally friendly practices, Naropa has long been a leader in sustainability.
 The university has had a recycling program for over a decade, and also strives to use the most environmentally sound practices in campus landscaping--composting all plant material, conserving water, and using organic or biodegradable products.
 In 2007, Naropa signed the American College & University Presidents' Climate Commitment, pledging to reduce and eventually eliminate the institution's global warming emissions.
 Just four years later, in 2011, the Environmental Protection Agency recognized Naropa as a Green Power Partner, one of only 34 U.S. colleges and universities offsetting 100% of their electricity using renewable energy.
 Naropa has also been recognized by Sierra Magazine for its sustainability efforts, ranked in their Top 100 Coolest Schools list in 2009 at number 74, in 2010 at number 58, and in 2012 at number 82.
-To learn more about Naropa's commitment to sustainability, please visit www.naropa.edu/the-naropa-experience/sustainability.
+To learn more about Naropa's commitment to sustainability, please visit the Sustainability section of the Naropa website.

 Naropa University is accredited by the Higher Learning Commission, and is a member of the North Central Association of Colleges and Schools.
 Naropa University is a private, nonprofit, nonsectarian liberal arts institution dedicated to advancing contemplative education.
 This approach to learning integrates the best of Eastern and Western educational traditions, helping students to know themselves more deeply and engage constructively with others.
 The university comprises a four-year undergraduate college and graduate programs in the arts, education, environmental leadership, psychology, and religious studies.